 The Company has only one class of shares, i.e. registered shares with a nominal value of CHF 1.00 each.
-Shareholders approved a reverse stock split at the General Meeting on June 16, 2016.
-Accordingly, 100 existing registered shares with a nominal value of CHF 0.01 each were exchanged into 1 new (merged) registered share with a nominal value of CHF 1.00.
 Each share is fully paid-in and carries one vote and equal dividend rights with no privileges.
 The Company has no outstanding participation certificates.